 - If you are a participant (with your abstract already submitted and accepted as part of the conference programme) register here.
-Registration for participants closes 6 October 2017.
-DEADLINE EXTENDED TO 13 OCTOBER 2017.
+Registration for this event is now closed.

 - If you are an attendee, register here.
-Registration for attendees closes 1 December 2017.
+Registration for this event is now closed.

 Eight Conference Fellowships are available for full time students based at African academic institutions who are presenting a paper at the conference (with the abstract already submitted and accepted as part of the conference programme).
 The fellowships are made possible by the International Journal of Urban and Regional Research (IJURR), and The IJURR Foundation.
 To apply fill out the special section in the registration form.

 We recommend preferred supplier Flywell Travel for accommodation or travel queries.